Will there be a new UK lockdown before Christmas as part of Plan B?

 “There’s no room for complacency,” Professor Lawrence Young, a virologist at the University of Warwick, said last week.
 “Although we’re doing well at the moment, we’re not out of the woods yet.
 The government needs to keep urging people to get vaccinated and boosted, if eligible, but also to behave cautiously.”

-While the vaccines have kept death rates low since the spring, the UK’s infection level has remained consistently high, typically hovering around the 40,000-per-day mark and hitting 45,691 on Tuesday.
+While the vaccines have kept death rates low since the spring, the UK’s infection level has remained consistently high, typically hovering around the 40,000-per-day mark but hitting 50,867 on Thursday.

 But the prime minister nevertheless refused to bend to scientists’ calls for the implementation of “Plan B” until it became unavoidable, no doubt out of fear that such a step could jeopardise Britain’s stumbling economic recovery.